-Hot flashes occur in 80% of menopausal women.
-As many of you know, they
+Hot flashes occur in 80 percent of menopausal women.
+As many of you

-can be uncomfortable and disruptive, effecting quality of life.
-Two new
+know, they can be uncomfortable and disruptive, effecting quality of

-have used them for women who can’t take estrogen due to medical
+Health care providers have used them for women who can’t take estrogen

-conditions such as breast cancer or heart disease and in women who
+due to medical conditions such as breast cancer or heart disease and in